Terminal - Domestic

 NB: Dates Subject to change

-> Extended canopy from DTB to cover new conveyor belts
+• Extended canopy from terminal to cover new belts

-> New extended mezzanine and gantry for x-ray machines and bag sortation
+• New extended mezzanine and gantry for increased bag sortation and new x-ray machines

 DOMESTIC TERMINAL FIRE SYSTEMS UPGRADE

-Brisbane Airport Corporation (BAC) is planning a $21 million upgrade of the Fire Services Systems at the Domestic Terminal Building (DTB).
+Brisbane Airport Corporation (BAC) is undertaking a $29 million upgrade of the Fire Services Systems at the Domestic Terminal Building (DTB).

 While the current DTB Fire System is fully compliant with all Australian safety standards, increasing passenger numbers and the continuing expansion of the Terminal requires an upgrade of services.

 • Upgrade of existing emergency lighting and exit signs